-OpenCGA implements a Python client library called PyOpenCGA to perform any operation through the REST web services API.
-PyOpenCGA provides programmatic access to all the implemented REST webservices, providing and easy, lightweight, fast and intuitive solution to access OpenCGA data.
+OpenCGA implements a Python REST client library called PyOpenCGA to execute any query or operation through the REST web services API.
+PyOpenCGA provides programmatic access to all the implemented REST web services, providing an easy, lightweight, fast and intuitive solution to access OpenCGA data.
 The library offers the convenience of an object-oriented scripting language and provides the ability to integrate the obtained results into other Python applications.

 Some of the main features include:

 - full RESTful web service API implemented, all endpoints are supported including new alignment or clinical functionality.

 - data is returned in a new RestResponse object which contains metadata and the results, some handy methods and iterators implemented.

 - several Jupyter Notebooks implemented.

 PyOpenCGA has been implemented by Daniel Perez, Pablo Marin and David Gomez and it is based on a previous library called pyCGA implemented by Antonio Rueda and Daniel Perez from Genomics England.
 The code is open-source and can be found at https://github.com/opencb/opencga/tree/develop/opencga-client/src/main/python/pyOpenCGA.
 It can be installed using PyPI and .
 Please, find more details on how to use the python library at Using the Python client.